cloudmesh-community/fa18-523-63/project-report/report.md

 ## Architecture

-The architecture is a simple CentOS virtual machine, with 2 cores of CPU (one is used for the operating system and another will be dedicated to the Python 3.6 code [@fa18-523-63-www-python-36].
+The architecture is a simple usage of Anaconda Python [@fa18-523-63-www-ana-pyt] services.
 Portions of the datasets will be saved locally on the virtual hard drive for simpler reading.
 This file will have the ability to be updated daily with the information that is presented from the Google Finance API [@fa18-523-63-www-google-finance]